▶ adopter quickstart · v0.1.11 release

 For browser-resident visitors, Portal requires a short, normative CORS contract.
 Both endpoints MUST handle OPTIONS preflight and MUST set Access-Control-Allow-Origin.
 Credentialed requests have per-auth-mode semantics.
 See spec Appendix C for the full table.

-Rate limits (Appendix D)
+Rate limiting (Appendix D)

 Portal SHOULDs a per-auth-mode default for rate limits.
 Visitor SDKs MUST treat RATE_LIMITED as recoverable and SHOULD honor Retry-After.
 Providers without a rate-limit strategy of their own can adopt the defaults verbatim.
 See spec Appendix D.